 What happened to Omegle Spy (Question) Mode?

 It seems like it was removed due to abuse and illegal content.
 Though Omegle never made an announcement about getting rid of Question Mode, the feature was quietly removed in 2021.
-Some users have speculated that this was due to illegal content being sold via the Spy chats, or multiple instances of abusive and harmful language.
+That being said, this doesn't mean that Omegle is now free of abuse or illegal activity — there are still many dangers on the platform.

 Should I use a VPN with Omegle?